 Rule 1.26 Motions

 - (1) In Cases Not Subject to Electronic Filing.
-In any case filed in the family division in which the electronic filing program has not been implemented, see http://www.courts.state.nh.us/circuitcourt/efilingcourts.htm, parties may not address written communications directly to the judge.
+In any case filed in the family division in which the electronic filing program has not been implemented (corrected by Editor), see http://www.courts.state.nh.us/circuitcourt/efilingcourts.htm, parties may not address written communications directly to the judge.
 All requests shall be by properly filed motion with certification of delivery of a copy of the motion to the other party, unless jointly filed.
 No exhibits shall be attached to motions unless necessary to support an affidavit.